AndisKrams/Analogue-Sound-World/README.md

 ## Rationale

-I wanted to use my knowledge of HTML and CSS to create a website for a musical instruments shop, showing accessibility of analogue synthesizers with examples of modern analogue synthesisers.
-It must demonstrate that analogue synths nowadays are not wall to wall equipment and small devices have a lot of functionality.
+I wanted to use my knowledge of HTML and CSS to create a website for a musical instruments shop.
-The website must show stores location, easy to find for visitors.
-I started to create the project taking in account potential user needs.
+I started to create the project, taking in account potential user needs.
 Before creating the site I wrote a few user stories from which I took user needs.
+Although I determined needs of site's owner.

 ### User stories